asoa/packer-vsphere-photon5/README.md

 ## Troubleshooting
 - Problem: packer build hangs on "Waiting for IP
     - Solution: disable and re-enable network adapter in vsphere
+- Problem: docker.service will not start due to modprobe.conf
+    - Solution: remove `install bridge /bin/false` from /etc/modprobe.d/ and reboot